Keeping clean and staying healthy

 - The World Health Organisation have some helpful water and sanitation fact sheets.

-- World Bank Open Data and UN data provide free and open access to development data from countries around the world.
+- World Bank Open Data and UN data provide free and open access to data from countries around the world.
 Gapminder and Our World in Data are other useful information sources.

 - Maybe you could design some infographics to share the facts and figures that you find.